pegulabs/terms/alumnifire_privacy.md

 emails (and may use others in the future).
 Both providers include Web Beacons in emails they send in order to determine if you've opened the email.

+##### 3.12 Institutional Users

+In most cases, we have a client relationship with the institution underlying each alumni community on Alumnifire.
+Employees of those institutions will typically have accounts that they can use to access some information about you.
+We may offer the institution access to analytics and data about the performance of our Service within their community.
+Such analytics and data would contain aggregated and anonymized Log Data and Interactive Information.
+Employee accounts would also be able to access your public profile and the Personal Information within by visiting your profile page on the Service.
+We may also offer them the ability to download such information on all of their constituents in aggregate within the Service.
+When we do this, however, we treat your contact information (email address, phone number, etc.) separately from the other information in your profile.
+You have the ability to prevent the institution from downloading your contact information via a setting in your account.

-##### 3.12 Third Party Users
+##### 3.13 Third Party Users

 We may allow third parties who did not attend your particular school or were not a part of your particular organization, such as recruiters, to access and use the Service.
 In such a case, we may offer a way for you to make your profile available to those third parties if you so choose.
 Such access to your information would require your explicit opt-in via a setting in your account.

-We also have relationships with schools and organizations that manage alumni communities.
-In these cases, we may offer the school or organization access to analytics and data about the performance of our Service within their specific alumni community.
-Such analytics and data would contain aggregated and anonymized Log Data and Interactive Information.
-While the employees of such an organization would have access to your public profile and the Personal Information within by visiting the Service, we would only transfer additional Personal Information to them with your express, opt-in consent, except for those organizations listed in section 8, as described in section 3.1.

 #### 4. Sharing and disclosing your information